List of canceled and rescheduled NFL games: 2022 Week 17 Buffalo Bills–Cincinnati Bengals game

-On January 5, 2023, the NFL announced that the game was cancelled and would not be continued.
+On January 5, 2023, the NFL announced that the game was canceled and would not be continued.
+There was only one week remaining in the regular season, which led to the official abandonment of the game.
 One day later, the NFL announced temporary changes to the playoff format to accommodate the missing postseason implications of the canceled game.
-The changes included a potential neutral site AFC Championship Game if the Chiefs were to obtain the top seed and played the Bills or Bengals in the game with an identical number of losses, and a potential coin flip to decide home field in a wild card matchup between the Bengals and the Ravens if the Bengals were to lose to the Ravens in Week 18 and thus finish with identical number of wins.
+The changes included a potential neutral site AFC Championship Game if the Kansas City Chiefs were to obtain the top seed and played the Bills or Bengals in the game with an identical number of losses, a potential neutral site AFC Divisional Round if the Chiefs were to obtain the number 2 seed and play the Bengals in that game with an identical number of losses, and a potential coin flip to decide seedings between the Bengals and the Ravens if the Bengals were to lose to the Ravens and the Chargers beat the Broncos.
 In Week 18, Cincinnati, Buffalo, and Kansas City all won, setting up a potential Bills–Chiefs AFC Championship Game at a neutral site, but not needing a coin flip to decide home field for a Ravens–Bengals wild card game.
-The league then announced on January 12 that Mercedes-Benz Stadium in Atlanta would host the Buffalo–Kansas City AFC Championship Game if both teams advanced that far; however, the Chiefs ultimately hosted the game at Arrowhead Stadium following the Bengals' victory over the Bills in the Divisional Round.
+The league then announced on January 12 that Mercedes-Benz Stadium in Atlanta would host the Buffalo–Kansas City AFC Championship Game if both teams advanced that far; however, the Chiefs ultimately hosted the game at Arrowhead Stadium following the Bengals' victory over the Bills in the divisional round.